-Enter U in section 20.4 to show up unreachable or hard to reach nodes in a network-graph or basins in a jump-graph by disconnecting and/or isolating them from the rest of the graph.
-A node/basin is unreachable if it has no incoming links from other basins - in the adjacency-matrix or jump-table (section 20.12) there would be a blank column.
+Enter "Unreach-U" in the initial-graph to show up unreachable or hard to reach nodes by disconnecting and/or isolating these node from the rest of the graph.
+A node is unreachable if it has no input links from other nodes in spite of possible output links - in the adjacency-matrix or jump-matrix (section 20.19), apart from self-links, there would be a blank column.